 Tutorial

-The tutorial presents an analysis of a cohort of individuals with pathogenic variants in TBX5 leading to Holt-Oram syndrome MIM:142900.
+In this tutorial, we analyze a cohort of individuals with pathogenic variants in TBX5 leading to Holt-Oram syndrome MIM:142900.

 Holt-Oram syndrome is an autosomal dominant disorder characterized by upper limb defects, congenital heart defects, and arrhythmias (PMID:38336121).
 It has been observed in the literature that congenital defects of the ventricular and atrial septum are more common in the truncating than in the missense variants (PMID:30552424).
 Additionally, upper limb defects are more frequent in patients with protein-truncating variants (PMID:38336121).